Splunk Integration

 Step 1: Create a Splunk Observability Cloud Access Token

-To send data to Splunk Observability Cloud, you need an access token.
+To send ThousandEyes metrics to Splunk Observability Cloud, you need an access token with the Ingest scope.
 Follow these steps:

 1. In the Splunk Observability Cloud platform, go to Settings > Access Token